 In this recipe, you examine the contents of the WBEM folder, the WMI service, and run-time components of WMI.

-Getting Ready
+Getting ready

 This recipe uses SRV1, a domain-joined host.
 You have installed PowerShell 7 and VS code on this host.